From KPIs to concrete steering

 Provide KPI meanings with targets and segmentation

-A KPI only really means something when you know what 'good' is.
+A KPI only really means something if you know what 'good' is.
 Yet, dashboards are often delivered without reference values or goals.
-The result: a conversion of 12% or an occupancy rate of 78% primarily raises questions.
+The result: a conversion of 12% or an occupancy rate of 78% mostly raises questions.
 Is that good?
 Bad?
 Normal?

 By including a target for each KPI, you make the numbers interpretable.
 A target doesn't have to be set in stone; an indicative range or target value is often sufficient.
 Think of:

 In some cases, it pays off to split KPIs.
-A scoring percentage for quotes says something very different for existing customers than for new business.
-By separating these into two KPIs, you can analyze and steer much more effectively.
+A scoring percentage for offers means something very different for existing customers than for new ones.
+By separating these into two KPIs, you can analyze and guide much more specifically.

-Including targets also offers another advantage: you can directly link performance to responsibilities.
-Department managers know what they are being evaluated on, and teams receive clear guidance.
+Including targets offers another advantage: you can directly link performance to responsibilities.
+Department managers know what they are being assessed on, and teams receive clear guidance.

-A KPI only really means something when you know what 'good' is.
+A KPI only really means something if you know what 'good' is.
 Yet, dashboards are often delivered without reference values or goals.
-The result: a conversion of 12% or an occupancy rate of 78% primarily raises questions.
+The result: a conversion of 12% or an occupancy rate of 78% mostly raises questions.
 Is that good?
 Bad?
 Normal?

 By including a target for each KPI, you make the numbers interpretable.
 A target doesn't have to be set in stone; an indicative range or target value is often sufficient.
 Think of:

 In some cases, it pays off to split KPIs.
-A scoring percentage for quotes says something very different for existing customers than for new business.
-By separating these into two KPIs, you can analyze and steer much more effectively.
+A scoring percentage for offers means something very different for existing customers than for new ones.
+By separating these into two KPIs, you can analyze and guide much more specifically.

-Including targets also offers another advantage: you can directly link performance to responsibilities.
-Department managers know what they are being evaluated on, and teams receive clear guidance.
+Including targets offers another advantage: you can directly link performance to responsibilities.
+Department managers know what they are being assessed on, and teams receive clear guidance.

 Build the dashboard iteratively and involve the users

-When setting up dashboards, organizations prefer to do everything right at once.
+When setting up dashboards, organizations prefer to get everything right at once.
 Every KPI, every system, every team all integrated at the same time.
-In practice, this often proves unfeasible.
-Data quality is variable, priorities shift, and the overview is lost.
+In practice, this often proves not to be feasible.
+The quality of the data is variable, priorities shift, and the overview is lost.

-We therefore advise to start small and build smartly:
+We therefore advise to start small and build wisely:

-Choose 2 to 3 KPIs that you are sure have available and reliable data.
+Choose 2 to 3 KPIs of which you are sure that the data is available and reliable.

-Let users work with it quickly, so that the process comes to life.
+Let users work with this quickly so that the process comes to life.

-Then expand with more KPIs, departments, and detail levels.
+Then expand with more KPIs, departments, and levels of detail.

 This approach has several advantages:

-Users can quickly get used to working with dashboards.
+Users can immediately get used to working with dashboards.

 You build support and data quality step by step.

-A successful KPI approach is not an IT project, but a change initiative.
-The dashboard is merely the tool, behavior and usage determine success.
+A successful KPI approach is not an IT project, but a change approach.
+The dashboard is merely the means; behavior and usage determine success.

 Therefore, involving users is crucial.
 Let departments think about which KPIs are relevant to them.
-Ask what they need to manage better.
-And give them influence over how information is presented.
-This way, the dashboard becomes not something from "above," but something of their own.
+Ask what they need to better manage.
+And give them influence over how information is displayed.
+This way, the dashboard becomes not something from "above", but something of their own.

-When setting up dashboards, organizations prefer to do everything right at once.
+When setting up dashboards, organizations prefer to get everything right at once.
 Every KPI, every system, every team all integrated at the same time.
-In practice, this often proves unfeasible.
-Data quality is variable, priorities shift, and the overview is lost.
+In practice, this often proves not to be feasible.
+The quality of the data is variable, priorities shift, and the overview is lost.

-We therefore advise to start small and build smartly:
+We therefore advise to start small and build wisely:

-Choose 2 to 3 KPIs that you are sure have available and reliable data.
+Choose 2 to 3 KPIs of which you are sure that the data is available and reliable.

-Let users work with it quickly, so that the process comes to life.
+Let users work with this quickly so that the process comes to life.

-Then expand with more KPIs, departments, and detail levels.
+Then expand with more KPIs, departments, and levels of detail.

 This approach has several advantages:

-Users can quickly get used to working with dashboards.
+Users can immediately get used to working with dashboards.

 You build support and data quality step by step.

-A successful KPI approach is not an IT project, but a change initiative.
-The dashboard is merely the tool, behavior and usage determine success.
+A successful KPI approach is not an IT project, but a change approach.
+The dashboard is merely the means; behavior and usage determine success.

 Therefore, involving users is crucial.
 Let departments think about which KPIs are relevant to them.
-Ask what they need to manage better.
-And give them influence over how information is presented.
-This way, the dashboard becomes not something from "above," but something of their own.
+Ask what they need to better manage.
+And give them influence over how information is displayed.
+This way, the dashboard becomes not something from "above", but something of their own.

 Finally: from measuring to improving

 A KPI dashboard is not a report.
 It is a management tool that helps people make decisions faster, sharper, and more effectively.
-But this only works if the dashboard is well-structured: with clear structure, conscious choices, relevant goals, and engaged users.
+However, this only works if the dashboard is well-structured: with a clear structure, conscious choices, relevant goals, and engaged users.

-At VDS, we believe that data only gains value when people start using it.
-That is why we help organizations not only with technology but especially with building dashboards that are embraced and make an impact.
+At VDS, we believe that data only gains value when people actively use it.
+That is why we not only help organizations with technology but especially with building dashboards that are supported and make an impact.

 Would you like to professionalize your KPI structure as well?
 We are happy to think along with you.